integr8ly/integreatly-operator/test-cases/tests/alerts/c18-validate-api-usage-alerts.md

     In an earlier step the presence of the RHOAMApiUsageOverLimit was verified and a time noted.
 If 30 minutes has passed since then please verify that the alert is firing and that an email has been received to the BU and Customer email.

+18. Revert the value changed as part of this test case

+Use the commands from Step #4 and Step #5, just use the original values.
+Only required if the cluster is to be used for other test cases.